Washington Brewery / Arlington Brewery / Joseph Davison / Francis Denmead

 base: (iron pontil scar)

-denmead_01 book # 50
+denmead_02 book # 50

-oval slug plate: F. DENMEAD / ARLINGTON / BREWERY / WASHINGTON D.C.
+oval slug plate: F. DENMEAD / ARLINGTON / BREWERY / WASHINGTON.
+D.C.

-rear: THIS / BOTTLE / NOT TO BE / SOLD
+rear: THIS BOTTLE / IS NEVER SOLD

 Other Items: